RussOakham/Immortal-Fitness-Collective/TESTING.md

 </details>

 <details>
 <summary>2.
-Update Product model with local formula: 'calculate_avg_rating':</summary>
+Update Product model with local formula: `calculate_avg_rating` :</summary>

-Update the Product model with a new local formula, called 'calculate_avg_rating' which when called, will retrieve all reviews for the product and calculate the average rating score.
+Update the Product model with a new local formula, called `calculate_avg_rating` which when called, will retrieve all reviews for the product and calculate the average rating score.
 To do this I leveraged pythons in-build `aggregate()` and django models in-build `AVG` functions.

 ![Product Model](media/ProductReview-ProductModal.PNG)